zach-adams/cutlass-wp-theme/README.md

 * content - The content for the template pages
 * includes - Various includes
 * layouts - The master layouts.
 Base is the default and the others pull from Base

+## Issues

+See the Wiki for current known issues